TOPPS MICRO BASEBALL CARDS 1991 VALUE

 The 1991 Topps Micro set was the first-ever release in the new Micro format.
 It included a massive 660 cards featuring current major leaguers as well as noteworthy retired players.
 For reference, a typical Topps flagship baseball set from that era would contain somewhere around 670 cards.
 So collectors essentially got the same volume of content in an much smaller physical package with Topps Micro.
 Right away, the tiny cards were an instant sensation among many baseball card fans of all ages.

-Read also: VALUE OF 80S BASEBALL CARDS
+Read also: HOW TO MAIL SINGLE BASEBALL CARDS

 Standout Features and Design of the 1991 Set